vitaly-t/db-types/README.md

 # db-types

-This is currently a pilot project, to attempt mapping types of all existing databases into TypeScript.
+This is currently a pilot project, to map all data types into TypeScript (for all databases).

+So any module could say: `Here's my database type, what should it be in TypeScript?`.